murer/qunit-page/README.md

 		// qunit module
 		t.module('first module');

-		// you should pass a test function as you do with tradional qunit.
+		// you should pass a test function as you do with traditional qunit.
 		// you will receive a page where you can describe test steps. t.pageTest("first test", function(page) {